aisamanra/s-cargot/README.md

 As pointed out above, there are three different carrier types that are used to represent S-expressions by the library, but you can use any type as a carrier type for a spec.
-This is particularly useful when you want to do your own parsing.
-For example, if we wanted to parse a small S-expression-based arithmetic language, we could define a data type and transformations from and to an S-expression type:
+This is particularly useful when you want to parse into your own custom tree-like type.
+For example, if we wanted to parse a small S-expression-based arithmetic language, we could define a data type and transformations from and to an S-expression
+type:

 ~~~~.haskell
 import           Data.Char (isDigit)